These large companies are leaving the UK because of Brexit

 However, other countries are sharing their success stories too.

 The Dutch government reveals that it is in contact with more than 250 companies that are thinking about the possibility to relocate to the Netherlands.

-German is another country successfully luring companies that are leaving Britain.
-A German lobby group, Frankfurt Main Finance, has claimed that between €750 billion to €800 billion ($911 billion) in financial assets will move to German by March 29, 2019, – the date when Britain leaves the bloc.
+Germany is another country successfully luring companies that are leaving Britain.
+A German lobby group, Frankfurt Main Finance, has claimed that between €750 billion to €800 billion ($911 billion) in financial assets will move to Germany by March 29, 2019 – the date when Britain leaves the bloc.

 While Vilnius, the capital of Lithuania, made no secret of its ambitions to overtake London as Europe’s fintech center.